 Doesn't grind oily beans well

 The Capresso Coffee Team 10-Cup Digital Coffeemaker has a reputation on the market for being a noiseless force to be reckoned with—even with its grinding ability.
 If you’re a coffee bean connoisseur then you will appreciate the slow grinding of the burr which protects your coffee's aroma while allowing a finer, uniform grind compared to that of a standard blade grinder.
 Plus, the five grind settings gives users full control of their coffee experience.

 The 10-cup thermal carafe keeps your coffee warm throughout the day to cut down on waste.
 You can brew the maximum amount of coffee in just under 10 minutes.
 The clock/timer feature lets you set up everything the night before so you can wake up to a fresh pot of coffee.
-The charcoal water filtration system is also a unique selling point; it can remove up to 82 percent of chlorine and impurities from tap water, which most people use to make their daily batch.
+The charcoal water filtration system is also a unique selling point; it can remove chlorine and impurities from tap water, which most people use to make their daily batch.

 Grounds or Pods: Grounds | Programmable: Yes | Dimensions: 9 x 9.5 x 15.5 inches | Warranty: 1-year limited | Wattage: 1000 | Voltage: 120